• Home

 Plant some peonies today – they will bring happiness to your garden and your home and will make you richer and thinner (well, maybe not the last two).

-P.S. these are Sarah Bernhardt peonies or choose from this Gorgeous Selection of Peonies in tons of colors
+P.S. these light pink flowers are called Sarah Bernhardt peonies or choose from this Gorgeous Selection of Peonies in tons of colors.

 Don’t forget your peony ring to keep your blooms from flopping – read more about peony support rings here.